alejandrokeller/ocu_scripts/docu/quickstart/README.md

 Install your sampling or characterization equipment downstream of the front outlet.
 Keep in mind that the OCU produces a high number concentration of particles, typically of the order of *N*\~10<sup>8</sup> #/cc, and thus you may need to use a dilution system to achieve a concentration that is appropiate for your experiement.

 Follow this steps:
+0. For best reproducibility, we recommend to perform regular calibration of the PID signals.
+We even recommend a if the previous experiement included high levels of seed aerosol (e.g. soot particles) that reduce the PID sensor response.
 1. Start by turning on the OCU, setting the PID1 and PID2 pump flow to 0.5 lpm, and turning the PID sensors and the OFR on.
 Wait for the system temperature to stabilize, this may take around 20 minutes if you turned the device on for the first time on that day.
 We recommend to also turn on the VOC heater and set an apprpriate temperature (e.g. *T*<sub>VOC</sub>=60°C), this will reduce the response time of the instrument when changing the target VOC concentration and will help to clean the lines after the experiment is over.
 2. If using humidity, configure the inlet and prepare the humidifier as described [above](#4-humidifier).
 Set the humidity target and start the humidifier using the graphical interface.
 Keep in mind that the relative humidity target is referenced to the inlet temperature (showed at the top of the graphical interface), which may be different to the ambient temperature.
 This can cause water condensation in the device or at the inlet if the target humidity is very high.
 Avoid this by making the appropriate conversion.
 Humidity will promote the formation of hydroxyl form the ozone generated in the OFR, thus openning further reaction paths.
 Some VOCs, e.g. Toluene or Mesitylene, will only generate SOM if you use humidity.
 3. If you are using VOC free air, the baseline of the PID reading is now your zero point.
 You can now set a target VOC concentration (in milli volts).
 Wait for the system to stabilize at the target concentration.
 The conversion of the milli volt signal to parts per million must be established through [calibration](#calibrating-the-photoionization-detector).
 4. Increase the VOC concentration, the light intensity or reduce the flow through the OFR to achieve larger particles.
 Conversily, lower VOC concentrations, lower light intensity or faster OFR flow will decrease the particle size.
 5. Once you finish your experiment, set the target VOC concentration to zero and wait for the system to purge the VOC residuals.
 This will be faster if you increase the VOC heater temperature.
 You may turn off the PID sensors at this point to increase sensor lifetime.
 However, we do not recomment to turn the OFR off until the system is purged.
 This will prevent deposition of the precursor substance on the OFR and reduce your cleanning/wait time for the next experiment.

+**Step 5 should be performed with humid air after experiements with substances that require humidity (e.g. 1,3,5-trymethilbenzene or Toluene).**

 ## Coating of Particles with Secondary Organic Matter

+See Kalbermatter et al. (2022)[^7] for an example application of coating soot with SOA from α-pinene and sample set-points for this unit.

 |![Soot coating experiment](mermaid-ocu-coated-soot.png)|
 |:--:|